twinnydotdev/twinny-docs/src/content/docs/general/providers.md

 ---
 title: Inference providers
-description: Inference providers are a way to connect Twinny with external models and services.
+description: Inference providers are a way to connect twinny with external models and services.
 ---

 These example configurations serve as a starting point.
 Individual adjustments may be required depending on your specific hardware and software environments.

-> Note: Twinny chat (not auto-complete) should be compatible with any API which adheres to the OpenAI API specification.
+> Note: twinny chat (not auto-complete) should be compatible with any API which adheres to the OpenAI API specification.

 ### Ollama (recommended and configured by default)